 Anesthesia technology focuses on fundamental and advanced clinical procedures which assist the anesthesia provider in the safe and efficient care of patients under anesthesia.
+Cognitive abilities involve knowledge of anatomy/physiology, pathophysiology, pharmacology, and principles of anesthesia technology.
+Additionally, independent judgement is required for rapid response to quickly changing circumstances in the patient care environment.
 Anesthesia Technologists work under the direction of an anesthesia provider as a vital member of the anesthesia care team.
-Anesthesia Technologists are proficient in the acquisition, preparation, and application of various types of equipment required for the delivery of anesthesia care.
-Cognitive abilities involve knowledge of anatomy/physiology, pathophysiology, pharmacology, and principles of anesthesia technology.
-Independent judgment is required for rapid response to quickly changing circumstances in the patient care environment.
+Anesthesia Technologists are proficient in the acquisition, preparation, and application of various types of equipment required for the delivery of anesthesia care as well as professionalism in patient and staff interactions.

-Graduates are eligible to take the national certification exam for Certified Anesthesia Technologist (Cer.A.T.T.) who complete a minimum of an associate degree and major coursework completed from a CAAHEP accredited program.
+Graduates who complete a minimum of an associate degree and major coursework completed from a CAAHEP-accredited program are eligible to take the national ceritifcation exam for Certified Anesthesia Technologist (Cer.A.T.T.).
 For more information, visit www.asatt.org.

 ADMISSION PROCEDURES AND REQUIREMENTS

 Students are admitted into the program once each year.
 Admission to the Anesthesia Technology Program is by special application only.
-Special application forms are available from the Science/Math/Technology Division Office and the College website.
+Special application forms are available from the Science, Technology, Engineering, and Mathematics (STEM) Division Office and the College website.
 See application for submission dates.
 Applicants who have previously applied, and wish to reapply, must submit updated application materials.
 Selection of students is based on criteria approved by the Skyline College Administration and consistent with State regulations.
 For further information on the Anesthesia Technology Program, please call 650-738-4310 or 650-738-4470.
 Admission to the Anesthesia Technology Program requires the following minimum entrance requirements:

 - High school diploma or equivalent